ge0metrics/learnerBot/README.md

 - add emotions that will affect speech
 - an actual conversational interface
 - the ability to teach the bot new words, phrases, grammar
+- changing names, quirks and catchphrases bc currently all are the same for new bots, except example bot 1